Laboratory Training 1

 Stream<Integer> s = Stream.of(4, 5, 6, 1, 2, 3); s.forEach(System.out::println);

 Streams provide iterators.
-The iterator()
+The iterator() method of the Stream interface returns an object

-interface.
+that implements the java.util.Iterator interface.
 The iterator can be used explicitly:

 s = Stream.of(11, -2, 3); Iterator<Integer> it = s.iterator();while (it.hasNext()) { System.out.println(it.next()); }

-to streams.
-In particular, the static methods of the StreamSupport
+You can also apply Spliterator to streams.
+In particular, the static methods of the StreamSupport class

-allow you to create a stream from a Spliterator
+allow you to create a stream from a Spliterator object.
+Example:

 List<Integer> numbers = Arrays.asList(1, 2, 3, 4, 5, 6, 7, 8, 9, 10); Spliterator<Integer> spliterator = numbers.spliterator();// true indicates that parallel processing can be used: Stream<Integer> stream = StreamSupport.stream(spliterator,true ); stream.forEach(System.out::println);

-in this context provides efficiency due to the possibility of parallel processing.
+Use of Spliterator in this context provides efficiency due to the possibility of parallel processing.

 2.5.5 Operations with Streams

 The simplest stream operation is filtering.
-The intermediate filter()
+The intermediate filter() operation returns a filtered

-stream, taking a parameter of Predicate
+stream, taking a parameter of Predicate type.
+The Predicate type is a functional interface

-that describes a method with a single parameter and boolean
+that describes a method with a single parameter and boolean result type.
+For example,

-you can filter out only even numbers from the stream s
+you can filter out only even numbers from the stream s:

 s.filter(k -> k % 2 == 0).forEach(System.out::println);